 In an ideal situation, termination of pregnancy never has to occur.
 The embryo transferred to a carrier’s uterus would be healthy, implant successfully and develop according to medical standards.
 However, this isn’t the case in all gestational pregnancies, which is why pregnancy termination must be discussed in every surrogacy journey before any medical procedures can begin.

 Remember, every intended parent and surrogacy professional is different, so the information presented here may not apply to every gestational surrogacy journey.
-However, many people in the surrogacy industry do hold certain standards when it comes to gestational surrogates, abortion and how to proceed with this important issue.

 Why Intended Parents May Be Open to Termination or Selective Termination